-Through a combination of theory, hands-on experiences, and networking, our graduates are prepared to excel in a wide variety of professions that connect people with plants.
+Through a combination of theory, experiential learning, and networking, our graduates are prepared to excel in a wide variety of professions that connect people with plants.
 The Landscape Management degree fully supports the mission of Brigham Young University.

 The Landscape Management Degree Aims to:

 - Identify, reflect on, and articulate personally significant experiences that strengthened their ability and desire to incorporate the gospel of Jesus Christ in creating and managing beautiful landscapes.